Robin-J-Schwarz/Robin-J-Schwarz.github.io/_posts/2023-04-17-face_recognition.md

 Least square of each kernel scanning the skyline image:
 ![LeastSquare](/assets/image/findeFaces/QuadratischeAbweichung.png)

-Kernel identified as face from algorithm:
+Kernel identified as the cutout with the highest probability to contain a face:
 ![FoundImage](/assets/image/findeFaces/foundFace.png)

 **Read the full report in german [here](/assets/pdf/Projekt17_GruppeD.pdf)**